chaksridhar/MoodleXlator/README.md

 text file, to MOODLE XML format.

 Currently tested in python 2.7.
 Will not work in python3 as prints have a different syntax.
-You are welcome to port  it
+You are welcome to port  it .
+Also tested only on windows environment only.

 Usage
 ------
   python moodleXmlGen.py -i <inputFileName> -o <outputFileName>

    If -o  option is not used, the output will  be to console.

+   In this repository a sample input file name called sample1.txt  is provided . and a generated sample output is also  provided call sample2.xml is provided.
+To convert the text file into an XML file (say output.xml) following would be the command line

+   python moodleXmlGen.py -i  sample1.txt -o  output.txt

 A global debug flag in dPrint.py is by default set to 0, if you set it to 1, it will output debug information.